-Unlike graupel/sago snow, which is made of rime and is typically, white and crumbly, hailstones consist mostly of water ice and measure between 5 millimetres (0.2 in) and 15 centimetres (6 in) in diameter.
+Unlike graupel/sago snow, which is made of rime and is typically, white and crumbly - hail consists mostly of water-ice and measures between 5 millimetres (0.2 in) and 15 centimetres (6 in) in diameter.
 Winter hail is usuall small.

 So, just to refresh on the various forms of frozen winter precipitation in Australia, we have: 1/ Snow, 2/ Sleet (snow/rain mix), 3/ Graupel (sago snow, snow pellets), 4/ Snow grains 5/ Wintry, small hail 6/ Ice Pellets (american sleet) - which is not as common.